tetratelabs/getmesh/doc/en/getmesh-cli/reference/getmesh_fetch/_index.md

 - If --versions is not given, it defaults to the latest version of "tetrate" flavor.

-For more information, please refer to "getistio list --help" command.
+For more information, please refer to "getmesh list --help" command.

 ```